kiranpe/Terraform/README.md

 #This will automatically pick the right instance type for your set up

 #Created All in one file to create k8s cluster with one terraform file
+#Instead of picking ami using image name to use stable ubuntu in all regions using terraform datasource